 6. What is a subscription unit?

 A unit is 350 watts of energy producing capacity.
-Taylor Electric Bright Horizons community solar garden will be comprised of 274 saleable units.
+Taylor Electric Bright Horizons community solar garden is comprised of 274 saleable units.

-7. How much will each 350-watt subscription unit cost?
+7. How much does each 350-watt subscription unit cost?

 8. Is there a limit on how many units a member can buy?

 - 125% of your average monthly electric usage of the past two years, or,

 Units are sold on a first-come, first-served basis.
 Taylor Electric Cooperative reserves the right to limit the amount of units of participation by any and all members, to allow all interested members the opportunity to participate.